 I’m originally from Oxford, England and moved to the United States in my late 20s.
 I’ve been an entrepreneur, consultant, and an interim CEO before focusing on ghostwriting business books.

-The first chance to ghostwrite a business book was when a friend asked me to take over a full-length book project.
-This was something I had never done before.
+The first chance to ghostwrite a business book was when a friend asked me to take over a full-length book project, something I had never done before.
 I can’t say that the project was something I would be proud of today.
 But over time, I learned the long-form craft, and I’ve been ghostwriting business books ever since.

 Each book I write contributes to my understanding of businesses and the people who run them.
-My central interest is storytelling, quickly followed by communication, psychology, critical, and creative thinking.
+My main interest is storytelling, quickly followed by communication, psychology, critical, and creative thinking.

 I live in the San Francisco Bay Area with Lynnette Rogers, who’s such a good editor that I married her.